Fit

 Oxygen / moisture / aroma / shelf life

-Protection-first structures for coffee, powders, frozen foods, supplements, and aroma-sensitive products.
+Protection-first structures for coffee, powders, supplements, frozen foods, and aroma-sensitive packs.

 Best for